adegans/no-bot-registration/readme.txt

 Tags: antispam, protection, fake account, comment spam, security Donate link: https://www.arnan.me/donate.html?mtm_campaign=nobot_registration Requires at least: 4.9
-Tested up to: 6.5.4
+Tested up to: 6.6
-Stable tag: 2.1
+Stable tag: 2.1.1
 License: GPLv3

 Prevent bots from creating accounts by blacklisting domains and usernames and present people with a human friendly security question.

 == Description ==

-Tired of spam bots?
+Tired of spam bots in your WordPress and ClassicPress website?
 Do you want to get rid of false registrations and other spammy nonsense?
 Don't wan't to use a clumsy and user-unfriendly Captcha?
+Don't want to use a Captcha from Google or other big-tech company period?

-Meet No-Bot Registration, superior protection without making it hard for your visitors.
-Easily blacklist (partial) email addresses and domains so they can no longer register an account.
+Meet **No-Bot Registration**, easy to use, superior protection without making it hard for your visitors.
+Easily blacklist (partial) email addresses and domains so they can no longer register an account. \

-You create the questions and a set of possible answers yourself and visitors have to answer your question when they register.
+Create one or more questions and a set of possible answers for them and visitors have to answer your question when they register.
 If they answer wrong, they get denied their account.

 Questions can be as simple as "1 + 1", with possible answers being 1, one or uno.
 That way you can plan for eventualities and how people interpret your question.